adrianpk/clio/docs/image-relationship-redesign.md

 ## Proposed Architecture

-### Core Principle: Unified Relationship Tables
+### Unified Relationship Tables
-Instead of mixing direct foreign keys for some images and loose files for others, we'll use intermediate relationship tables for ALL image associations.
+Instead of mixing direct foreign keys for some images and loose files for others, we'll use intermediate relationship tables for all image associations.

 ### Database Schema